ccoutant/dwarf-locations/016-overlay-composite-location-descriptions.md

 beginning of the object.

-In addition to simple overlaying as above, the overlay operators can also be used for concatenation, by allowing overlaying a piece on the right of the base location, beyond base's end.
-This gives it the power to replace the flawed DW_OP_piece and DW_OP_bit_piece.
+In addition to simple overlaying as above, the overlay operators can also be used for concatenation, by allowing a piece to be overlaid to the right of the base location, beyond base's end.
+This gives it the power to replace `DW_OP_piece` and `DW_OP_bit_piece`.

 For example, consider the location of a variable of a 64-bit integer type, that has been split into a 32-bit register pair.
 We would